HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="callable-unit"></a>callable unit
-(Of a software program or analogous logical design) Function, method, operation, subroutine, procedure, or analogous structural unit that appears within a [module](#module).
+(Of a software program or logical design) Function, method, operation, subroutine, procedure, or analogous structural unit that appears within a [module](#module).

 \#vvsg
 ## <a name="candidate"></a>candidate